-We included 23 studies (358 hospitals) in this review, none of which used the gold standard study design (randomised controlled trials) or explored a treatment's value for money.
-In 21 studies, the people who used the CSTD and safe handling were pharmacists or pharmacy technicians.
+We included 24 studies (359 hospitals) in this review, none of which used the gold standard study design (randomised controlled trial) or explored a treatment's value for money.
+In 22 studies, the people who used the CSTD and safe handling were pharmacists or pharmacy technicians.
 Nineteen studies provide information that could be included for this study.

-There is no evidence of any benefit for using CSTD in the indirect measures of exposure such as the presence of the hazardous drug in the urine of the healthcare professionals.
-There is no evidence that the contamination of surfaces or the floor with most hazardous medicines was decreased by the use of CSTD.
 There is significant variability between the studies in terms of whether the use of CSTD resulted in cost savings, with some studies reporting increased costs and others reporting decreased costs after introducing CSTD.
-None of the studies report on health benefits such as reduction in skin rashes, infertility, miscarriage, development of any type of cancer, or adverse events.
+None of the studies report on short or long-term health outcomes such as reduction in skin rashes, infertility, miscarriage, development of any type of cancer, or adverse events.

-The overall quality of evidence is very low for all the outcomes because all the studies had one or more significant limitation in their design.
-Therefore, the results may not be reliable.
+We judged the certainty of evidence for all outcomes to be very low because all the studies had one or more significant limitations in their design.
+Therefore, the reported effects of interventions are uncertain.